Danny Malin: Format

-The Chair

 Malin had used the same camping chair for all his broadcasts.
 However, during the episode that aired on 10 January 2022, the chair broke after a safety pin snapped on it causing Malin to fall down.
 The broken chair was subsequently sold for charity on the internet auction site eBay.
 The money raised would go to the buyer's charity of choice.
 The highest bid exceeded £50,000 but the bid was not honoured.
-The fate of the chair is unknown.

 United States tour

 In August 2022, Rate My Takeway embarked on a tour of the United States.
 Destinations for reviews included New York, Las Vegas and Los Angeles.

 As part of the tour, Malin met up with long-time fan of the show Josh Weinstein, who was a writer of The Simpsons.
 They had a chat over a burger and fries at Marina del Rey, California.

 Personal life

 Malin was born in Barnsley.
 He then resided in Morley, Leeds, West Yorkshire, for 13 or 14 years, some of which he worked at a butcher's shop in Kirkgate Market.
 His longtime partner Carrie Taylor died suddenly of a heart attack in February 2021.
 They had two children, and Carrie had a son from a previous relationship.
 In December 2022, Malin announced his engagement to journalist Sophie Mei Lan.
 Malin married Mei Lan in June 2023 in Yorkshire.
 They had a daughter in September 2023.
-He runs a joint YouTube channel with his wife called Mr and Mrs Yorkshire where he and Mei film vlogs together around Yorkshire.
+He runs a joint YouTube channel with his wife called Mr and Mrs Yorkshire where he and Mei Lan film vlogs together around Yorkshire.
 As of April 2025, they have over 15.4k subscribers.

 In 2022, Malin became a silent business partner in Brody's burger restaurant in Pudsey, which is now permanently closed.

 In February 2024, Malin had two strokes in two weeks and was later diagnosed with a blood clot on the brain.

+In January 2026 Danny and Sophie announced via the Mr and Mrs Yorkshire channel that they are expecting a second child in July 2026.